Why I want to write my story about Levi:

 I was surprised by the physical sensation of him slipping out of my body.
 It wasn’t an excruciating crowning, so I really felt it.
 Like a fish, he slipped out.

 I was surprised that my milk dropped and that it was so painful.
 I felt so alone in my body with Levi no longer there.
-I don't remember Jason touching me.
-He took a picture of my large, tight breasts because it was amazing how large they were.
-They finally approached our culture’s image of what a desirable set of boobs should look like, and he was impressed.
-I was impressed too, and we laughed about it together.
+I don't remember Jason touching me much during that time.
+I do remember us both being impressed by my large, tight breasts though, because it was amazing how much bigger they got.
+They finally approached our culture’s image of what a desirable set of boobs should look like, and we laughed about it together.
 Then I pulled down my shirt again, and winced my way through the day.
 Engorged breasts are painful.

 I was surprised by the gifts of grief.
 They were everywhere, but two stand out.
 First, it was the intimacy of seeing people’s hearts and showing mine at last.
 Being sad together was finally acceptable, and I could be honest, like sadness was my natural language and it finally had permission to come out.
 The second major gift was slowing down and dropping the hustle, to actually respond to myself with care instead of standing at attention to all the expectations everywhere.